Communication Sciences and Disorders (IDEALL), Ph.D.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

-Prospective students will apply to the IDEALL CSD Ph.D. program through the Graduate School at UNCG.
-Admission procedures will follow those described in the UNCG Graduate Bulletin and practiced by the doctoral program in Communication Sciences and Disorders.
+Prospective students will apply to the IDEALL CSD Ph.D. program through the Graduate School at UNC Greensboro.
+Admission procedures will follow those described in the UNCG University Catalog and practiced by the doctoral program in Communication Sciences and Disorders.

-Applications to the IDEALL CSD Ph.D.
-Program are completed online through the UNCG Graduate School website.
-The following materials are required for an applicant to be considered for admission to the UNCG CSD Ph.D.
-Program:
+Applications to the IDEALL CSD Ph.D. program are completed online through the Graduate School website.
+The following materials are required for an applicant to be considered for admission to the UNCG CSD Ph.D. program:

 - Current vita